DHARPA-Project/lumy/packages/client-core/README.md

-# VRE Client core
+# Lumy client core

-Core functionality for VRE client code.
+Core code for Lumy.
+It contains all the code dealing with communication with the backend as well as common code used in business logic.

+**NOTE**: This package is UI framework agnostic.
+UI elements should not be added here.

 ### Hooks

-This package provides a collection of React hooks for dealing with VRE state and workflow data.
+This package provides a collection of React hooks for dealing with Lumy state and workflow data.

 ## Development